Skip to main content

 In high dimensions ($P \gg 1$), the character of the loss landscape changes qualitatively:

 1. Saddle points dominate.
-For a random critical point, each Hessian eigenvalue is independently positive or negative with roughly equal probability.
-The probability that all PP eigenvalues are positive (a minimum) is 2P\sim 2^{-P}, which is astronomically small for P=109P = 10^9.
+Heuristically, if we model each Hessian eigenvalue at a random critical point as independently positive or negative with roughly equal probability (Dauphin et al., 2014), the probability that all PP eigenvalues are positive (a minimum) is approximately 2P2^{-P}, which is astronomically small for P=109P = 10^9.
+(This independence assumption is a simplification; in practice, eigenvalue signs correlate with loss level.)

 2. Local minima are near-global.
-Empirically, the loss values at different local minima of overparameterized networks are clustered near the global minimum -- there are no "bad" local minima that trap optimization ([?choromanska2015loss]).
+Empirically, the loss values at different local minima of overparameterized networks are clustered near the global minimum, so there are no "bad" local minima that trap optimization (Choromanska et al., 2015).

 3. Mode connectivity.
-Good local minima found by different training runs are connected by low-loss paths through parameter space ([?draxler2018essentially]).
+Good local minima found by different training runs are connected by low-loss paths through parameter space (Draxler et al., 2018).
 This suggests the loss landscape has a connected valley structure rather than isolated basins.

 Integration in ML